AtlasOfLivingAustralia/ala-name-matching/doc/merge-config.md

   SYNONYMISE_TO_PARENT makes the discarded taxon a synonym of its parent (use this option with caution, since you are likely to get a large number of "Unplaced"s acting as synonyms).
 * **unrankedStrategy** How to handle unranked taxa.
-This can be one of NONE (the default) which simply leaves unranked taxa as-is, SYNONYMS which searches for a ranked taxon with the same name/author for synonyms only or ALL which searches for a ranked taxon for all unranked taxa.
+This can be one of `NONE` (the default) which simply leaves unranked taxa as-is, `SYNONYMS` which searches for an existing ranked taxon with the same name/author for synonyms only or `ALL` which searches for an existing ranked taxon for all unranked taxa.
+If you use `SYNONYMS_INFER` or `ALL_INFER` an attempt to infer the rank is made, even if there isn't an existing ranked taxon.
 * **unknownTaxonID** An identifier for a missing taxon.
-Synonym loops and the like map onto this taxon, which must exist in the taxonomy.
+Synonym loops and the like map onto this taxon.
+If the taxon doesn't already exist, it is created.

 ### Adjusters